Harris takes on 'hard work' in 100 days as vice president - WTMJ

 The COVID-19 pandemic has been the administration’s greatest challenge during its first 100 days.
 The public health and economic crisis of historic proportions has forced the White House to work differently from Day One of Biden’s tenure.

-Harris had a role in developing Biden’s agenda and “also the strategy of selling it, both to the American people, and on the Hill,” Flournoy said.
+Harris had a role in developing Biden’s agenda and “the strategy of selling it, both to the American people, and on the Hill,” Flournoy said.

 Aides say Harris has also shown enthusiasm for some less-glamorous aspects of the administration’s $2.3 trillion infrastructure plan as she’s been promoting it — such as water issues, with which she had experience during her time as a U.S. senator for California, broadband access and provisions expanding electric vehicle use.